andyw8/refactoring-ruby/README.md

-This repo contains examples from Refactoring (2nd edition) converted to Ruby.
+This repo contains examples from Chapter 1 of Refactoring (2nd edition), converted to Ruby.

+You can view the commits individually to see each change.
+Some commits have an corresponding explanation for Ruby-specific implementation details.

 A few small changes were needed: